 If you are managing your weight, there are many options for counting your calories.
-Weight loss programs like Nutri-system, Weight Watchers and Medi-fast have free, built-in mobile apps you can use to track your weight, count your calories and meals, and log your exercise regimen.
-I have personally used both Medi-fast’s and Nutri-system’s apps and find both to be very effective.
-Nutri-system’s can be easily accessed from a mobile device and your computer.
+Poplar weight loss programs like Nutri-system, Weight Watchers (now WW) and Medi-fast have “free for members” built-in mobile apps you can use to track your weight, count your calories and meals, and log your exercise regimen.
+I currently use Weight Watchers’ app, free to me as a life-time member.

 For those who do not follow a weight loss program and still want to count calories, there are many to choose from.
 I use “Calorie Counter” by Fat Secret which contains an exhaustive food list and serves as an ideal food diary.
 It is very easy to set up and keep track.
 For low-tech options, keeping a hand written food journal also works for many people.

 Most free weight management and workout apps can be upgraded for a fee.
 The information written here is not meant to be an all-inclusive list of every app or tool available.
-For more information on apps, visit Fitness Magazine
+For more information on apps, visit Best Health & Fitness Apps.